-It is important to identify the available structured and unstructured data that might be useful to the investigation and assess how best to combine, process and search such information.
+It is important to identify the available structured and unstructured data that might be useful to the investigation and assess how best to combine, process and search the information.
 Organisations must understand the nuances between both types of data to best assess how these data sets are governed, preserved and extracted for investigative purposes.

 Data hosting considerations

 With data being frequently collected from multiple jurisdictions, it is important to consider any restrictions with regard to whether collected data is permitted, either through regulations or contractual obligations, to leave the premises in which it is stored.
 For instance, data removed from an office building without appropriate permissions and safeguards may be subject to security and privacy breaches.
 The isolation of some data from other data – referred to as air locking – places data in a ‘quarantine’ state permitting it to be analysed outside a larger network, adding increased safety against cyberattacks and other malware infecting the main network.
 On the other extreme, cloud-based solutions for data hosting are becoming increasingly widespread, propagated further by the rise of remote working.
 Cloud-based solutions allow for the storage of large volumes of data, which can be accessed from different devices, and for easier scalability.
 Whereas in previous years, certain jurisdictions were slow to adopt cloud-based solutions, the rise in acceptance has seen exponential growth in recent years, which has enabled further adoption of this flexible solution.